-Apple’s Machine Learning frameworks, released a few months ago is inspiring leading businesses to build more intelligent applications that can perform complex functions with ease.
+With the massive growth of machine learning, Apple is inspiring leading businesses to build more applications that can perform complex functions with ease.
 License Plate Recognition is one such application that can be built using this framework.
-In the current post, we will guide you on building the application that can effectively recognize license plates and prove significant for use across industries such as security, transport, and insurance.

-Before we delve into the specifics of this application, let us look into understanding the concept of License Plate Recognition and Apple’s Machine Learning framework.
+Before we delve into the specifics of machine learning applications, let us investigate understanding the concept of License Plate Recognition.

 It is a process of recognizing number plates using Optical Character Recognition (or OCR) on images.
-Here, the OCR undertakes recognition of the printed text or images using a three-step process called DCR – Detect, Capture, and Recognize.
+Here, the OCR undertakes recognition of the printed text or images using a three-step process called DCR – Detection, Capture, and Recognition.